 2. Pick a variety of cheese flavors

-In terms of the actual cheeses to pick, you should aim to get a minimum of 3 varieties from the following:
+In terms of the actual cheeses to pick, you should aim to get at least 1 variety of each type of cheese, with a minimum of 3 cheeses from the following:

 You don’t have to go for the obscure cheeses, the trick is to get a good mix of the basics, and then add one or two more interesting varieties.
 You can read more about the most popular types of cheeses in France here.